top of page

 1. Canopy Layer:

-The canopy is the tallest layer of a syntropic system or forest, typically composed of large native, fruit & nut trees that can reach heights of over 30 feet.
-This layer provides shade and shelter for the layers below and includes species like walnut, oak, and chestnut.
+The canopy is the tallest layer of a syntropic system or forest; typically composed of large native, fruit & nut trees that can reach heights of over 30 feet.
+This layer provides shade and shelter for the layers below and includes species like walnut, oak, and chestnut to name just a few out of the hundreds of possibilities.
 These trees are essential for creating a microclimate that benefits the entire syntropic system.

 1. Understory Layer: